GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 In the _far-target_ setting, the agent is initially placed further from the source of interest and has to navigate the environment to eventually get close to it.
 This task variant targets leveraging audio-visual information to plan the shortest possible trajectory.
 Overall, the _Move2Hear_ framework successfully applies #acr("DRL") to a robotic navigation problem where the objective is motivated by audio perception.
+This work does not specifically optimize for the #acr("ASR") performance.
+Also, the proposed method makes use of visual information.